The Prebys Center has a track record of being a stellar partner of choice for academic, foundation and pharmaceutical partners

 - Sanford-Burnham wins GlaxoSmithKline drug discovery challenge

-From 2008 – 2014, the Prebys Center was one of four national comprehensive centers in the concluded Molecular Libraries Probe Production Centers Network (MLPCN), which was designed to facilitate drug development by providing early stage small molecule leads.
-Researchers used these leads to validate new drug targets with the potential to move the project into the drug development pipeline.
+From 2008 – 2014, the Prebys Center was one of four national comprehensive centers in the Molecular Libraries Probe Production Centers Network (MLPCN), which was designed to facilitate drug development by providing early stage small molecule leads or chemical probes.
+Researchers used these chemical probes to validate new drug targets with the potential to move the project into drug development pipelines.
 MLPCN focused in areas, which may not be attractive for private sector development, such as rare diseases.
-During its time as a comprehensive center, the Prebys Center collaborated with hundreds of researchers in the US and worldwide on developing assays, performing high throughput high content screening, and medicinal chemistry for target validation and lead optimization studies on over 138 projects.
+During its time as a comprehensive center, the Prebys Center collaborated with hundreds of researchers in the US and worldwide on developing assays, performing high throughput high content screening, and medicinal chemistry for target validation and lead optimization studies on over 130 projects.

 - Probe Reports from the NIH Molecular Libraries Program